antonionunes12/AURORA-3.0/README.md

 # AURORA-3.0
-Aurora 3.0, waiting for the launch
+Aurora 3.0, waiting to be launched :)